Anonymous Employee Survey Guide with 80 Sample Questions

 However, if the organization has a strong culture of trust and wants to follow up on specific feedback or concerns, a confidential survey might be more appropriate.

-Are Employee Surveys Really Anonymous?
+Are Anonymous Surveys Really Anonymous?

 The right answer to the question “Are employee surveys really anonymous?” would be “they totally can be”!
 Employee surveys can be designed to be really anonymous with the right tools and approach.